Employee in her car typing into the navigation system with packages to deliver on the passenger seat.

 You can require employees to use their personal vehicles for work, but there is a lot of due diligence and responsibility attached to that for business owners. — Getty Images/Luis Alvarez

 Employees who need to drive frequently for their jobs can use their personal vehicles instead of a company car.
-But this could become a liability, so it’s essential to take steps to protect your employee and your business.
+But you may be surprised to learn your company could be held liable if they act negligently and injure someone while on the job.
+This is called vicarious liability, and it’s important to know how to protect your company from it.

 How to protect your company from liability